sbw986/pyFRET/README.md

 # README #

-vbpy is a manual translation of the vbFRET software suite into python.
+vbpy is a matlab-to-python translation of the vbFRET software suite.